How to apply - Bachelor's

 - Transcripts of completed courses and grades (if issued separately from the Diploma/Certificate)

-NOTE: Students in their final year of high school/upper secondary school, can only apply through our local JU admission and only if the following criteria are met: official semester grades for all high school years including the second-to-last semester of the final year can be submitted.
-The final official diploma/certificate and grades must be submitted before the induction week in August (see the information here Opens in new window.).
-Predicted grades are not accepted.
+NOTE: Students in their final year of high school/upper secondary school, can only apply through our direct JU admission and only if the following criteria are met: official semester grades for all high school years including the first semester of the final year can be submitted.
+The final official diploma/certificate and grades must be submitted before the induction week in August (read more about conditional admission here Opens in new window.).
+For more information about whether you can apply for conditional admission, see the specific country requirements here.

 - A copy of your passport (EU/EEA/Swiss citizens may submit a copy of a valid identity card which clearly states citizenship).

 Always submit documents in the official language of the country where you studied, along with an official translation in English.
+Documents directly issued in English are accepted.
 Note: We also accept official transcripts and diplomas issued in Swedish, Danish, Norwegian, Finnish, German, French, and Spanish without requiring a translation.

 When uploading documents: